crubba/bundestagswahl/README.md

   of electoral districts
   2. Map information in a polygon format (*bt_districts_maps*)

-The information was compiled from open information.
-The associated scripts have   [https://github.com/crubba/Project-Bundestag](on this Github repo).
-Comma-separated files can be downloaded from [here](http://www.christianrubba.com/projects/projects.html#bundestagswahl).
+Comma-separated/JSON files can be downloaded from [here](http://www.christianrubba.com/projects/projects.html#bundestagswahl).

 # Installation & Usage
 The package can be installed from this Github repository: